smith-tg/pharm_r_workshop_1/README.md

 git --version
 ```

-- If for some reason you do not already have Git installed, please follow the same instructions provided for Windows / Mac users.
+- If you receive an error it is likely that you do not have Git installed.
+In this case, please follow the same instructions provided for Windows / Mac users.
 - If problems persist, please see me at the beginning of the workshop and we will try to resolve the issue.